erincatto/box2c/docs/migration.md

 Ray casts now take an origin and translation rather than start and end points.
 This convention works better with the added shape cast functions.

 ### World iteration
 Iterating over all bodies/shapes/joints/contacts in a world is very inefficient and has been removed from Version 3.0.
 Instead, you should be using `b2BodyEvents` and `b2ContactEvents`.
-This is very efficient and data-oriented.
+Events are efficient and data-oriented.

 ### Library configuration
 Version 3.0 offers more library configuration.
 You can override the allocator and you can intercept assertions by registering global callbacks.
 These are for expert users and they must be thread safe.